the-expanse/SideQuestWiki/About-Installing-Mods-and-songs-through-SideQuest.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608392779755683993/Screenshot_1078.png)

-Tab On the left directly in SideQuest and look for a Beatsaber Mod that looks interesting,
+Tab On the left directly in SideQuest to the left and look for a Beatsaber Mod that looks interesting,
 ![](https://cdn.discordapp.com/attachments/608376262347587595/609099226160300058/Screenshot_1126.png)

 Then just hit Install Latest up top right of the page.